isomerpages/govtech-stp/_travel-and-health-control-measures/self-isolation-and-segregation-measures/shn-dedicated-facilities-sdf.md

 If you have specific needs for your SDF stay (e.g. medical requirements), you may wish to refer to [this page](https://go.gov.sg/shnhotelneeds) for details.
 Alternatively, you may contact the SafeTravel Enquiries helpline at 6812 5555 for assistance.
 You are strongly advised to submit your enquiry or request two weeks in advance of your arrival as border measures may be adjusted due to the fluidity of the Covid-19 situation.^ If you are already serving SHN at an SDF, you may wish to contact the SDF's front desk for assistance.

+<sup>^</sup><i> As agencies handle a very high volume of requests daily, we seek your understanding and patience that it may take up to five working days for agencies to respond.</i>

 <b>Cost of SDF Stay (14 Days) (For cost of SDF stay relating to Helpers and Confinement Nannies, click <a href="/wphl/shn-and-swab-summary">here</a>.)</b>

 <table>